MichaelThamm/autonomous-drone/sub-systems/vision/README.md

 * To use a [battery-powered Oak-D Lite](https://discuss.luxonis.com/d/1767-powering-oak-d-lite), Luxonis recommends the [Y-adapter](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM6010/#y-adapter)
 * "The power port wants 5V power up to 2.1A"
 * "This means you can use anything (compliant) with a USB-C port to connect to the power port and the data port will be isolated so that you can use whatever you like for a host"
-* "If you don't have USB-C you can use a power bank or 'charger' that is rated for at least 1A / 5W (preferably 2A / 10W) with a USB-A port to provide the power."
+* "If you don't have USB-C you can use a power bank or 'charger' that is rated for at least 1A / 5W (preferably 2A / 10W)"
 * "Always connect the 'power' first before connected the host to the 'data'."

 ### Connect a spliced USB-C cable